diogomatoschaves/stratestic/README.md

 `get_signal()` should contain code to generate the signal for a given row of data.
-The signal should be an integer, where -1 represents a short position, 1 represents a long position, and 0 represents a neutrral position.
+The signal should be an integer, where -1 represents a short position, 1 represents a long position, and 0 represents a neutral position.